Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Introduction

+Large Language Models (LLMs) \cite{brown2020language, chowdhery2023palm, touvron2023llama} have significantly advanced the development of Large Vision Language Models (LVLMs) through pre-training on image-text pairs \cite{alayrac2022flamingo, xiao2023florence} or fine-tuning on specialized vision instruction datasets \cite{liu2023improved, liu2024visual, zhu2023minigpt}.
+Despite these advancements, effectively aligning visual and language modalities remains a critical challenge in LVLMs.

+Recent works~\cite{sun2023aligning, zhao2023beyond, zhou2024aligning} have attempted to enhance this alignment through preference tuning methods such as reinforcement learning from human feedback (RLHF) \cite{ouyang2022training} and Direct Preference Optimization (DPO) \cite{rafailov2024direct}.
+However, these methods often rely on external models or human-labeled data, introducing issues of uncontrollable and unstable alignment results.
+Specifically, they face two major challenges: \textbf{(1) Distribution Shifts:} Utilizing external LVLMs to generate preference pairs can introduce hallucinations from external models that are not representative of the current model's inference behavior \cite{li2023silkiepreferencedistillationlarge, zhao2023beyond, zhou2024aligning}.
+This discrepancy can lead to instability in the optimization process and potentially degrade performance. \textbf{(2) High Costs:} Dependence on human-labeled datasets or feedback from third-party AI models incurs significant annotation or API costs, making it difficult to scale high-quality preference datasets in resource-constrained environments \cite{sun2023aligning, yu2024rlhf, yu2024rlaif, xiyao2024scaling}.

-Addressing these two gaps, we propose the Self-Improvement Modality Alignment (\ours), which aims to further improve the alignment between visual and language modalities within LVLMs through a self-improvement mechanism.
-In contrast to conventional methods that rely on external AI models for generating instruction datasets, \ours utilizes the intrinsic capabilities of the model itself to generate responses.
-Moreover, instead of depending on external AI models for feedback \cite{lee2023rlaif} or reward model \cite{sun2023aligning} to assess response quality, \ours employs the model's own judgments to evaluate the quality of responses.
-Specifically, SIMA contains three stages: response self-generation, in-context self-critic, and preference tuning.
-In the response self-generation stage, we sample prompts from LLAVA's visual instruction tuning dataset and self-generate diverse responses.
-In the in-context self-critic stage, we provide a critic prompt to the LVLM, allowing it to evaluate all self-generated responses and form preference pairs.
-Finally, we update the current LVLM using preference tuning.
+To address these challenges, we propose the \textbf{Self-Improvement Modality Alignment (\ours)} framework, designed to enhance the alignment between visual and language modalities within LVLMs through a self-improvement mechanism. \ours eliminates the need for external data or models by leveraging the intrinsic capabilities of the model itself to generate diverse responses.
+Moreover, it utilizes the model's own judgment for evaluating response quality, thus avoiding the high costs associated with external feedback and scaling up preference datasets efficiently.

+\ours consists of three stages: \textbf{response self-generation}, \textbf{in-context self-critic}, and \textbf{preference tuning}.
+In the response self-generation stage, we sample prompts from the current LVLM's visual instruction tuning dataset to generate diverse responses without introducing external data or models.
+During the in-context self-critic stage, a carefully designed critic prompt allows the LVLM to evaluate all self-generated responses and form preference pairs.
+Finally, preference tuning is applied to update the LVLM based on these pairs.
-The core part of SIMA is in-context self-critic.
-To ensure the LVLM correctly evaluates the self-generated responses and focuses on understanding the visual content of the image, we designed three visual critic metrics in the prompt to guide the LVLM: \textbf{Accuracy in Object Description}, \textbf{Accuracy in Depicting Relationships}, and \textbf{Accuracy in Describing Attributes}.
-We find that these three metrics significantly improve the accuracy of the LVLM's evaluations.
-Additionally, we provide demonstrations in the critic prompt for in-context learning to ensure the quality and correct format of the output.